folio-org/mod-settings/README.md

 ## Introduction

-mod-settings is a key-value store.
-It is an attempt to make a more secure configuration system than what is available today in FOLIO.
+mod-settings is a key-value store that provides a more secure configuration system than the old mod-configuration.

 See [Fixing the security problem in mod-configuration](https://github.com/MikeTaylor/folio-docs/blob/main/doc/fixing-mod-configuration.md) for more information.